Thought: Platonism

-According to Platonism, thinking is a spiritual activity in which Platonic forms and their interrelations are discerned and inspected.
-This activity is understood as a form of silent inner speech in which the soul talks to itself.
-Platonic forms are seen as universals that exist in a changeless realm different from the sensible world.
+According to Platonism, thinking is a spiritual activity in which the mind perceives and examines Platonic forms and their relationships.
+This process is described as a kind of silent inner dialogue, where the soul "talks to itself."
+Platonic forms are understood as universals that exist in a changeless, non-physical realm, distinct from the sensory world.
 Examples include the forms of goodness, beauty, unity, and sameness.
-On this view, the difficulty of thinking consists in being unable to grasp the Platonic forms and to distinguish them as the original from the mere imitations found in the sensory world.
-This means, for example, distinguishing beauty itself from derivative images of beauty.
-One problem for this view is to explain how humans can learn and think about Platonic forms belonging to a different realm.
-Plato himself tries to solve this problem through his theory of recollection, according to which the soul already was in contact with the Platonic forms before and is therefore able to remember what they are like.
-But this explanation depends on various assumptions usually not accepted in contemporary thought.
+The challenge of thinking, in this view, lies in recognizing and distinguishing these true forms from the imperfect copies and imitations found in the physical world.
+For instance, one must separate the idea of beauty itself from mere beautiful objects.
+A central difficulty for this theory is explaining how humans can think about or learn these transcendent forms if they exist in a different realm.
+Plato addresses this issue with his theory of recollection, which claims that the soul was once in direct contact with the forms before birth and can therefore "remember" them.
+However, this solution relies on metaphysical assumptions that are not widely accepted in modern philosophy.

 Aristotelianism and conceptualism

-Aristotelians hold that the mind is able to think about something by instantiating the essence of the object of thought.
-So while thinking about trees, the mind instantiates tree-ness.
-This instantiation does not happen in matter, as is the case for actual trees, but in mind, though the universal essence instantiated in both cases is the same.
-In contrast to Platonism, these universals are not understood as Platonic forms existing in a changeless intelligible world.
-Instead, they only exist to the extent that they are instantiated.
-The mind learns to discriminate universals through abstraction from experience.
-This explanation avoids various of the objections raised against Platonism.
+According to Aristotelianism, the mind thinks about an object by instantiating its essence.
+For example, when thinking about trees, the mind instantiates "tree-ness."
+Unlike actual trees, this instantiation does not occur in matter but in the mind, though the universal essence is the same in both cases.
+In contrast with Platonism, universals are not seen as timeless forms existing in a separate intelligible realm.
+Instead, they exist only insofar as they are instantiated.
+The mind comes to recognize universals through abstraction from experience, a view that avoids some objections directed against Platonism.

-Conceptualism is closely related to Aristotelianism.
+Conceptualism is closely related.
 It holds that thinking consists in mentally evoking concepts.
-Some of these concepts may be innate, but most have to be learned through abstraction from sense experience before they can be used in thought.
+While some concepts may be innate, most are acquired through abstraction from sensory experience before they can be used in thought.

-It has been argued against these views that they have problems in accounting for the logical form of thought.
-For example, to think that it will either rain or snow, it is not sufficient to instantiate the essences of rain and snow or to evoke the corresponding concepts.
-The reason for this is that the disjunctive relation between the rain and the snow is not captured this way.
-Another problem shared by these positions is the difficulty of giving a satisfying account of how essences or concepts are learned by the mind through abstraction.
+Critics argue that both theories face difficulties.
+One problem is explaining the logical structure of thought.
+For instance, to think that it will either rain or snow, it is not enough to instantiate the essences of rain and snow or to evoke the relevant concepts.
+The disjunctive relation between them is not captured in this way.
+Another challenge lies in providing a clear account of how the mind acquires essences or concepts through abstraction.